 Do physician candidates hope to work for an organization like yours?
 That's where employer branding comes in.
-Whether you like it or not, your employer brand is out there; if you don’t define your employer brand, someone else will define it for you.
-Business Insider author Josh Tolan says, “Today’s workplace is like an echo chamber.
-Both positive and negative impressions of your company will be carried by employees, friends, connections, and complete strangers.”
+Employer brand is out there and if you don’t define your employer brand, someone else will define it for you.
+In fact, 84% of job seekers say reputation of a company as an employer is important, according to a 2018 Talentnow survey.
+Are you doing what you can to build your company's brand?

 Employer branding is simply your chance to tell potential candidates why your organization is precisely the place they want to work.